qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 The post-processing is the same as for the CR-duration experiment.

-Phase calibration of CR and cancellation drives
+Phase calibration of CR and cancellation pulses
 ----------------------------------

 This step aligns both the CR and cancellation pulses along the correct axis (the x-axis).